george-hawkins/mjx-donkey-car/README.md

 AFHDS 2A clearly does support reporting telemetry back to the transmitters, as is clear from the README for the [GitHub FlySkyRxFirmwareRssiMod repo](https://github.com/Cleric-K/FlySkyRxFirmwareRssiMod).
 It mods binary dumps of the original firmware to include RSSI in the information forwarded to the FC but makes clear RSSI is already communicated by default to the TX.
 However, I can't find anything that indicates that the GT5 can display this information (or is in anyway aware of the RX that its bound to).

 **Important:** Razor RC has a nice video on the basic setup that you really should do having installed an FS-GTx RX and bound it with the GT5: <https://www.youtube.com/watch?app=desktop&v=WzhfpqNaRig> - in particular he covers calibrating the RC which seems important but I can't find anything on putting the MJX ESC into calibration mode.
 He shows how to setup the gyro but says it's less important for 4WD.
-See also <https://www.youtube.com/watch?v=Oiyhv-tj-RQ>
+See also <https://www.youtube.com/watch?v=Oiyhv-tj-RQ> - see also larger section on calibrating ESCs above.

 Flysky aren't great at making the RX firmware available - however, they are available from the [GitHub FlySkyRxFirmware repo](https://github.com/povlhp/FlySkyRxFirmware) - most of the images have simply been extracted from RXs, including those for the X8B and X6B.
 I assume these images are the basis for the images that are modded by the FlySkyRxFirmwareRssiMod project.